Quality Initiatives

 Quality Governance

-Under the newly appointed CQO, we are working to strengthen quality governance across the entire Fujitsu Group as well as prevent major incidents from reoccurring and enhancing the quality of products/services.
+Under the CQO, we are working to strengthen quality governance across the Fujitsu Group as well as prevent major incidents from reoccurring and enhancing the quality of products/services.

-The process of strengthening quality governance involves rolling out a platform for risk assessment and decision-making model within the Fujitsu Group to correctly assess risks and take thorough action against it.
+The process of strengthening quality governance involves rolling out a common platform to assess quality risk and the quality assurance process that supports service delivery within the Fujitsu Group to correctly assess risks and take thorough action against it.

 Strengthening the Design/Operation Platform Supporting Quality Governance and Risk Monitoring

-We will load quality-related information that comes up in the development field, such as progress of development projects, test density, and defect detection rate, onto our common platform, Fujitsu Developers Platform.
+We will consolidate quality-related information that we obtain in the development field, such as progress of development projects, test density, and defect detection rate, onto our common platform, Fujitsu Developers Platform.
 By combining this information with Earned Value Management (EVM) and quality indicators and conducting timely analysis, we will build a mechanism for assessing the quality and delivery decisions in the development field in a more objective manner.

 Violation of Laws and Regulations Concerning Product Safety

-• Violation of laws and regulations concerning product safety: 0
+• Violation of laws and regulations concerning product safety: 1 incident (Electrical Appliance and Material Safety Law: Non-compliance with safety design requirements (corrected))

 Disclosure of Information Related to Product Safety